Characterizations of complex Finsler Metrics

 {\arabic{section}} {\thesection.\arabic{equation}} \baselineskip=18pt

-{\bf Abstract} 3mm In this article, we examine the behavior of holomorphic sectional curvature tensors of a strongly pseudoconvex complex Finsler manifold $(M,F)$.
-We prove that holomorphic sectional curvature tensors of the canonical connection are equal those of the Chern-Finsler connection if and only if $F$ is a K\"ahler Finsler metric.
-In addition, we also prove that holomorphic sectional curvatures of the canonical connection coincide with those of the Chern Finsler connection if and only if $F$ is a weakly K\"ahler Finsler metric.
-At last, we generalize Bismut connection into the complex Finsler geometry.
+{\bf Abstract} 3mm Munteanu \cite{Mu} defined the canonical connection associated to a strongly pseudoconvex complex Finsler manifold $(M,F)$.
+We first prove that the holomorphic sectional curvature tensors of the canonical connection coincide with those of the Chern-Finsler connection associated to $F$ if and only if $F$ is a K\"ahler-Finsler metric.
+We also investigate the relationship of the Ricci curvatures (resp. scalar curvatures) of these two connections when $M$ is compact.
+As an application, two characterizations of balanced complex Finsler metrics are given.
+Next, we obtain a sufficient and necessary condition for a balanced complex Finsler metric to be K\"ahler-Finsler.
+Finally, we investigate conformal transformations of a balanced complex Finsler metric.